-The Synoptic gospels record one trip to Jerusalem but John sets forth a number.
+The synoptic gospels record one trip to Jerusalem, but John sets forth a number.

 2 Now there is in Jerusalem by the Sheep Gate a pool,

 The Sheep Gate was located near the northeastern end of the temple complex.
-Nehemiah built an outer wall which included the Sheep Gate (Ne 3:1,32).
+Nehemiah built an outer wall that included the Sheep Gate (Ne 3:1,32).
 This is the gate where sacrificial animals were brought to the temple.

 which is called in Hebrew, Bethesda [house of mercy],